Willxones/Evently/server/README.md

 supabase start
 ```

-The database URL should be the same as that in the .env.example file, but if not then take the outputted DB URL and use that instead.
+The database port should be the same as that in the .env.example file, but if not then take the outputted DB port and use that instead.

 Apply migrations to get the latest database structure.